DFW Memory Usage Very High Due to `vsip-kentries` heap consuming excessive memory

 Issue/Introduction

 Customers also see vMotion fails with DFW vMotion Failure Alarm - "The DFW vMotion for DFW filter nic-##########-eth0-vmware-sfw.2 on destination host **** has failed and the port for the entity has been disconnected." as well as observing repeated alerts indicating high memory usage in the vsip-kentries heap, particularly during or after large-scale vMotion operations.
-This impacts is associated with a large number of address sets being marked as LOCAL instead of GLOBAL after vmotion and filter imports, resulting in memory bloat and failure to release heap post-import.
+This impact is associated with a large number of address sets being marked as LOCAL instead of GLOBAL after vMotion and filter imports, resulting in memory bloat and failure to release heap post-import.

 Environment